Gil-ADDA/Plant-monitor/README.md

 3. 2 nails as a soil pin

 The tools that we use are Raspberry Pi-4, 5V power supply, SD card GB, Adafruit Feather HUZZAH ESP8266 Wifi, DHT 22 Sensor temperature and humidity sensor, 2 Nails, wired for more technical details you can watch my git repository
+# Workspace
+Thouse are for installing the
+1. Shell (Terminal)
+2. Arduino IDE 2.0.1
+(for download the libararies and and connecting to the MQTT)
 # MQTT side of the project
 Adafruit Feather HUZZAH ESP8266 Wifi communicate MQTT
  ![Example Arduino Screenshot](IMG/MQTTWIFI.png)